 NOTES: Pugh raised most of her money before and after Christmas, with invitation-only events at the Caves Valley Golf Club, Gertrude’s and Ruth’s Chris Steak House.
 The December 6 Caves Valley fundraiser was organized by real estate developer and Pugh finance chairman Steven Sibel. . .
 No labor union (with the exception of the International Alliance of Theatrical Stage Employees PAC) supported Pugh, who vetoed the $15 minimum wage bill last spring.
 The Theatrical union gave her $250. . .
 Pugh is actively planning her reelection.
 Mayson-Dixon Consulting was hired to be her fundraiser, headed by Jayson Williams, who cut his teeth as an aide to Maryland Senate President Thomas V. Mike Miller. . .
 Exelon and BGE arranged for 23 company executives to make donations to the mayor in $500 and $750 increments. . .
 Pugh’s campaign committee repaid the final tranche of $73,000 in loans she made to her committee going back to the early 2000s. . .
 The campaign returned a $3,500 check from J.P.
 Grant, the Columbia financier and ex-promoter of the Baltimore Grand Prix.

-Young is a meat-and-potatoes guy who vacuums up contributions from contractors and consultants and staff.
+Young is a meat-and-potatoes guy who vacuums up contributions from contractors, consultants and his own staff.